Karikari1234/ai-health-wellbeing-app/README.md

 - Verify environment variables are set correctly
 - Check browser console for any errors
 - The app includes a "Force Sign Out" button for stuck authentication states
+- For PWA-specific auth issues, use the "Retry Loading Data" button on empty screens
+- If data doesn't appear after first load, try using the retry button or refresh once

 ### Database Connection Issues

 - Ensure Supabase URL and key are correct in `.env.local`
 - Check if the tables exist in your Supabase project
 - Verify database permissions in Supabase dashboard

+### PWA Issues

+- If the PWA shows empty data on first load, use the retry button
+- Check browser console for auth-related messages
+- Ensure the device has proper network connectivity
+- Clear PWA storage if persistent issues occur (in browser settings)

 ### Performance Issues